 More recent research continues to support the safety of dental treatment as it relates to overall systemic health.
 In 2007, the American Heart Association updated its guidelines on the prevention of infective endocarditis, drastically curbing the indications for pre-medication for dental procedures and excluding endodontic treatment from dental procedures requiring premedication.
 In April 2012, the AHA found no scientific evidence linking periodontal disease and heart disease, concluding that heart disease and periodontal disease often coincidentally occur in the same person due to common risk factors of smoking, age, and diabetes mellitus.

 Decades of research contradict the early beliefs of “focal infection” proponents.
 That is, there is no valid, scientific evidence linking endodontically treated teeth and systemic disease.
-Yet some patients still hear about this long-dispelled theory.
+Rather, problems can arise if an infected tooth is left untreated.
+Some patients still hear about this long-dispelled theory.